Finding and Applying for Schools

 Exploring Which School Is Best Suited to Your Child

-There are different way of exploring which schools might be right for your child:
+There are different ways of exploring which schools might be right for your child:

 SEN information report

-The Children and Families Act 2014 says that a Special Educational Needs (SEN) information report must be published on a schools website and reviewed every year.
+The Children and Families Act 2014 says that a Special Educational Needs (SEN) information report must be published on a schools' website.
+They must review it every year.
 The report must be prepared by:

 - the governing bodies of maintained schools and maintained nursery schools in England